Drug-Resistant TB Notifications

 Numerator

-Number of laboratory-confirmed DR-TB cases notified during the reporting year
+Number of people with RR-TB and MDR-TB notified during the reporting period.

 Denominator